| | | |

 usually hidden inside a building -- fire stairs, elevators, air condition

-pipes. |
+pipes. | The

 building stands in stark contrast to the more traditional buildings in London's